Information for Authors

 - Application category

 Note that the category of a manuscript is an exclusive function of its content, not its length.
 As described in its scope, TFS considers articles on engineering applications.
-At the time of submission an author has to specify whether the manuscript should be treated as an application category contribution or not.
+At the time of submission an author has to specify whether the manuscript should be treated as an application category.

 An innovative application must satisfy at least one of the following requirements: